Why Are American Houses So Big?

 The real estate industry has played a significant role in promoting larger homes as a desirable investment.
 Marketing strategies often emphasize square footage, spacious layouts, and luxury features as selling points.
 The concept of “more house for your money” is frequently used to entice buyers, leading to a focus on quantity over quality.

-Moreover, the trend toward large homes has become self-reinforcing.
+The trend toward large homes has become self-reinforcing.
 As homebuyers expect bigger houses, developers continue to build them.
 This cycle is further fueled by the notion that large homes have better resale value, pushing both buyers and sellers toward larger properties.
+Investors often view larger homes as safer bets, anticipating higher returns in the future.

 Environmental and Social Impacts